-Stable depths that remain above the regulation line in WCA-2A will continue to be ecologically beneficial.
+Stable depths and minimal stage changes in WCA-2A and WCA-3A North are ecologically beneficial conditions as the climate transitions to the dry season.
 The ecology of Northern WCA-3A would continue to benefit from a balanced distribution of flows into the northern perimeter, building depths in that region has been shown to increase the likelihood of successful wading bird nesting (perhaps more important this year after two successive years of below average nesting).
 As conditions remain above the 90th percentile in NESRS, continuing strong positive TS creek flows to avoid salinity swings in the nearshore areas is showing to be ecologically beneficial.
 Individual regional recommendations can be found in Table EV-2.